Helo88/algoriza-internship-fe28/README.md

 ## Configuration

-### Rapid Fire API
+### Rapid API

-- Create an account on [Rapid Fire API]([https://rapidapi.com/](https://rapidapi.com/DataCrawler/api/booking-com15/) and obtain an API key.
+- Create an account on [Rapid API]([https://rapidapi.com/](https://rapidapi.com/DataCrawler/api/booking-com15/) and obtain an API key.
-- Add the API key to the project configuration.
+- Add the API key to the project network/index.js file

 ### Authentication